BurntSushi/termcolor/doc/rg.1.md

 : Show the version number of ripgrep and exit.

 --vimgrep
 : Show results with every match on its own line, including line numbers and column numbers.
-(With this option, a line with more than one match of the regex will be printed more than once.)
+With this option, a line with more than one match will be printed more than once.

+      Recommended .vimrc configuration:

+          set grepprg=rg\ --vimgrep
+          set grepformat^=%f:%l:%c:%m

+      Use :grep to grep for something, then :cn and :cp to navigate through the matches.

 # FILE TYPE MANAGEMENT OPTIONS